Avoiding Disparity Amplification under Different Worldviews: A More General Notion of Disparity Amplification

 \section{A More General Notion of Disparity Amplification}

-In this section, we present a more general definition of disparity amplification that is a broader discrimination criterion and is applicable to numerical $\Ycs$.
-Definition~\ref{def:dispamp} allows an output disparity if there \emph{exists} an equally large disparity in $\Ycs$, but it does not explicitly reflect the fact that we care about \emph{how} the model came to exhibit the disparity.
+In this section, we present a more general definition of disparity amplification that is a broader discrimination criterion and is applicable to numerical $\Ycs$. \ifunabridged \else Due to space constraints, proofs of theorems in this section are given in Appendix~\ref{sec:generalproofs} of the supplementary material.

+\fi Definition~\ref{def:dispamp} allows an output disparity if there \emph{exists} an equally large disparity in $\Ycs$, but it does not explicitly reflect the fact that we care about \emph{how} the model came to exhibit the disparity.
 The only reason why we allow the disparity is that $\Ycs$ is the right attribute to use.
 Thus, if the model does not use $\Ycs$ at all, then there should be no output disparity.
 More formally, we want that if $\Ycs \perp \Yps$, then $\Yps \perp Z$.

 Definition~\ref{def:dispampcont} generalizes this requirement and, unlike Definition~\ref{def:dispamp}, is applicable for both categorical and numerical $\Ycs$ at the expense of limiting $\Yps$ to be binary.
-The generalization deals with cases where $\Yps$ is not completely independent of $\Ycs$ by measuring how much $\Yps$ depends upon $\Ycs$.
-For binary $\Yps$, this dependence is captured by the likelihood function $\ell(\ycs) = \Pr[\Yps{=}1 \mid \Ycs{=}\ycs]$, and we use the Lipschitz continuity of this function to measure the dependence. \begin{definition}[Disparity Amplification, Stronger] For $\Yps \in \binset$ and $\ell(\ycs) = \Pr[\Yps{=}1 \mid \Ycs{=}\ycs]$, let $\rhostar$ be the smallest nonnegative $\rho$ such that $\ell$ is $\rho$-Lipschitz continuous. \footnote{Technically, $\rhostar$ should be the \emph{infimum} of all $\rho$ such that $\ell$ is $\rho$-Lipschitz continuous, but it is not difficult to show then that $\ell$ is in fact $\rhostar$-Lipschitz continuous.} Then, a model exhibits disparity amplification if
+The generalization deals with cases where $\Yps$ is not independent of $\Ycs$ by measuring how much $\Yps$ depends upon $\Ycs$.
+For binary $\Yps$, this dependence is captured by the likelihood function $\ell(\ycs) = \Pr[\Yps{=}1 \mid \Ycs{=}\ycs]$, and we use the Lipschitz continuity of this function to measure the dependence. \begin{definition}[Disparity Amplification, Stronger] For $\Yps \in \binset$ and $\ell(\ycs) = \Pr[\Yps{=}1 \mid \Ycs{=}\ycs]$, let $\rhostar$ be the smallest nonnegative $\rho$ such that $\ell$ is $\rho$-Lipschitz continuous. \footnote{Technically, $\rhostar$ should be the \emph{infimum} of all $\rho$ such that $\ell$ is $\rho$-Lipschitz continuous, but it is not difficult to show then that $\ell$ is in fact $\rhostar$-Lipschitz continuous.} Then, a model exhibits \emph{disparity amplification} if